githubevents/universe-sweepstake/README.md

 # October 29-30 • San Francisco, CA • The Worldʼs Fair of Software

 Where AI and security transform the developer experience.
+Universe will deliver two days of engaging sessions, discussions and interactive experiences for in person attendees.
+We'll be streaming keynotes and a curated selection of live sessions on githubuniverse.com.
+All registered attendees will have access to recorded sessions once the event concludes.

-## Register for the free virtual event
+## Register for a free virtual entry

 Can't make it to San Francisco for GitHub Universe?
 No problem!
 Join us virtually with a free online ticket and experience the excitement from wherever you are.
 Watch live streams of our keynote speeches and select presentations.
 Get your [free virtual ticket](https://githubuniverse.com/) today!